 The first month of postpartum is a whirlwind especially for first time moms.
 You’re adjusting to your new responsibilities, the lack of sleep, the recovery, and the sudden lack of control in everything.
 Being second time parents, my husband and I were mentally prepared (or as much as we could) for our second wave of ‘shock’ to our lives.
 The only thing we were REALLY scared about was how our 17-months old little boy was going to react… so we expected for the worst.
+The pictures that our Baby photographer captured might make this process look like a walk in the park, but we’ve already had plenty of ups and downs.
 My husband and I both have older siblings with multiple children, so we’ve seen all the jealousy, the mental and physical resentment of the older child with their younger sibling.
 However, we’ve also heard hopeful stories of protective brothers with their baby sisters… but we tried not to have any expectations.
 Now that we’ve successfully survived the first month of having 2 babies under 2 years old under one roof; I’d like to share my experience which may give you some insight on how life could be if you are in a similar situation.

 Tristan & Amber